This article is about the Bharat Ratna Award, the highest civilian award in India. This topic is an important part of UPSC and other government exams.

 |Purushottam Das Tandon||1961||A freedom fighter from Uttar Pradesh, India.

-He has put enormous efforts in achieving the Official Language of India status for Hindi.
+He has put enormous efforts into achieving the Official Language of India status for Hindi.

 |Rajendra Prasad||1962||First President of India|

 |Zakir Husain||1963||Third President of India|

 |Pandurang Vaman Kane||1963||Indologist and Sanskrit scholar|

 |Indira Gandhi||1971||The only female Prime Minister of India|

 |K. Kamaraj||1976||A leader of the Indian National Congress|

 |Mother Teresa||1980||An Albanian-Indian Roman Catholic nun and missionary|

 |Vinoba Bhave||1983||An Indian advocate of nonviolence and human rights|